vfarcic/vfarcic.github.io/devops23/on-site-workshop.md

 The goal of the 1st day is to get familiar with the tools and processes used in Telstra as well as to set up the theoretical scene for the rest of the days.

 * Introduction.
+* Management crash course on Kubernetes, Microservices, CI/CD.
 * Explanation of Telstra tools, practices, and architecture.
 * Discussion about microservices.
 * Discussion about Docker and schedulers.

 ### Day 2

-The goal of the 2nd day is to get hands-on experience with Docker and continuous integration (CI) practices
+The goal of the 2nd day is to get hands-on experience with Docker and continuous integration (CI) practices,basic Kubernetes operations

 * Hands-on introduction to Docker.
 * Test driven development using docker containers.
 * Docker API.
 * Design and develop all the steps of a CI pipeline running from command line.
 * Integrate manual command line steps into an automated Pipeline (e.g., Jenkins).

-### Day 3

-The goal of the 3rd day is to get hands-on experience with basic Kubernetes operations

 * Minikube installation.
 * Pods.
 * ReplicaSets.